Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/packaging_debian_slides.md

 ## Step by Step Plan

-- **Goal**: Create Debian package for Hello-World code to be used on Ubuntu
+- **Goal**: Create Debian package for HelloWorld code to be used on Ubuntu
 - Steps:
     1. Extend CMake configuration from previous lecture to have `install` target
     2. Extend CMake configuration to contain a CPack section